sbmlteam/sbmlteam.github.io/site/content/software/libsbml/libsbml-docs/installation/_index.md

 ### Alternative 4: using the Windows libSBML installer for Python

 You can take advantage of executable installers that we make available for Windows.
-They can be found in a subdirectory named **python**  within each of the Windows subdirectories ([stable](https://sourceforge.net/projects/sbml/files/libsbml/{{LibSBMLStableRelease}}/stable/Windows) and [experimental](https://sourceforge.net/projects/sbml/files/libsbml/{{LibSBMLStableRelease}}/experimental/binaries/Windows/python/)) on SourceForge.
+They can be found in a subdirectory named **python**  within each of the Windows subdirectories ([stable]({{< value "libsbml" "download-url" >}}/{{< value "libsbml" "latest-release" >}}/stable/Windows) and [experimental]({{< value "libsbml" "download-url" >}}/{{< value "libsbml" "latest-release" >}}/experimental/Windows)) on SourceForge.
 There are different installers for different versions of Python.
 The following screenshot shows an example.

 <figure>
 <img width="85%" class="screenshot" src="windows-python-installers.png"/>
 </figure>

 After you download an appropriate `.exe` file for your system, run the installer.
 The installer will lead you through the installation process.

+{{% notice type="warning" %}}
-Note: Windows may produce a security warning about the installer being from an unknown publisher. **Please tell Windows to proceed** despite this warning.
+Windows may produce a security warning about the installer being from an unknown publisher. **Please tell Windows to proceed** despite this warning.
+{{% /notice %}}

 After that, you should be able to access the Python language interface for libSBML directly from your Python programs by importing it like any other Python module.
 In other words, `import libsbml` should work in your Python program.

 ## C, C++, C#, Java, JavaScript, Perl, PHP, or Ruby

-The installation packages in the libSBML [download site]({{LibSBMLDownloadURL}}) contain interfaces for C, C++, C#, Java, JavaScript, Perl, PHP, Python, and Ruby in the same package.
+The installation packages in the libSBML [download location]({{< value "libsbml" "download-url" >}}) contain interfaces for C, C++, C#, Java, JavaScript, Perl, PHP, Python, and Ruby in the same package.
 (However, there are better ways to get the Python interface, as explained above.)
 The download area has two subdirectories: one for stable releases of libSBML, and one for experimental releases.

 <figure>
 <img width="85%" class="screenshot" src="sourceforge-download.png"/>
 </figure>

-Click on either _stable_ or _experimental_, and then navigate to a subdirectory matching your operating system platform.
+Click on either **stable** or **experimental** in the list of folders, and then navigate to a subdirectory matching your operating system platform.
 Download the appropriate installer or package file for your platform, and use the appropriate platform-specific approach to install the software.
-(E.g., if you downloaded a Mac `.dmg` file, double-click the file in the Mac Finder to mount the disk image, open the image contents in the Finder, and finally, double-click the `.pkg` file contained inside.)
+(E.g., if you downloaded a Mac `.dmg` file, double-click the file in the macOS Finder to mount the disk image, open the image contents in the Finder, and finally, double-click the `.pkg` file contained inside.)

 After this, you should be able to access the Python language interface for libSBML directly from your Python programs by importing it like any other Python module.
 In other words, `import libsbml` should work in your Python program.

 ## R

 We provide installers for the stable version of the libSBML R language interface for Linux, Mac OS X and Windows.
 Download the version that is appropriate for your situation:

-* _For **Linux and Mac OS X**_: Download the [libSBML R source package](http://sf.net/projects/sbml/files/libsbml/{{LibSBMLStableRelease}}) from SourceForge.
+* _For **Linux and Mac OS X**_: Download the [libSBML R source package]({{< value "libsbml" "download-url" >}}/{{< value "libsbml" "latest-release" >}}) from SourceForge.

-* _For **Windows**_: Download the [https://sourceforge.net/projects/sbml/files/libsbml/{{LibSBMLStableRelease}}/stable/Windows/64-bit/R%20interface/ 64-bit version] or the [https://sourceforge.net/projects/sbml/files/libsbml/{{LibSBMLStableRelease}}/stable/Windows/32-bit/R%20interface/ 32-bit version] of the binary installer for R.
+* _For **Windows**_: Download the [64-bit version]({{< value "libsbml" "download-url" >}}/{{< value "libsbml" "latest-release" >}}/stable/Windows/64-bit/R%20interface/) or the [32-bit version]({{< value "libsbml" "download-url" >}}/{{< value "libsbml" "latest-release" >}}/stable/Windows/32-bit/R%20interface/) of the binary installer for R.

 Once you have downloaded the appropriate version, one more step is required to install the libSBML R interface.
 You can do this step in **one of two ways**: either using the R graphical interface, or using a terminal/shell command.

 ### Using the R GUI